awsdocs/aws-kms-developer-guide/doc_source/kms-vpc-endpoint.md

 }
 ```

-You can also use the `aws:sourceVpc` condition key to restrict access to your CMKs based on the VPC in which VPC endpoint resides\.
+You can also use the `aws:sourceVpc` condition key to restrict access to your KMS keys based on the VPC in which VPC endpoint resides\.

-The following sample key policy allows commands that manage the CMK only when they come from `vpc-12345678`\.
-In addition, it allows commands that use the CMK for cryptographic operations only when they come from `vpc-2b2b2b2b`\.
+The following sample key policy allows commands that manage the KMS key only when they come from `vpc-12345678`\.
+In addition, it allows commands that use the KMS key for cryptographic operations only when they come from `vpc-2b2b2b2b`\.
 You might use a policy like this one if an application is running in one VPC, but you use a second, isolated VPC for management functions\.

 To use a policy like this one, replace the placeholder AWS account ID and VPC endpoint IDs with valid values for your account\.